 Quarterly payments not covered by financial aid are due 14 days prior to the start of each quarter.
 The Student Accounts Office will post monthly billing statements online at my.pacifica.edu Self Service indicating your account balance.
-Additional lodging is billed approximately 30-45 days after stay.
-Please be aware that if a refund is received at the beginning of the quarter, the student will be responsible for paying any subsequent lodging charges incurred.
+Additional lodging is billed approximately 30-45 days after the stay.
+If a refund is received at the beginning of the quarter, the student will be responsible for paying any subsequent lodging charges incurred.

 For students who have completed all the required paperwork for financial aid, anticipated financial aid will be reflected on the billing statements until actual funds are received from the U.S. Department of Education each quarter.
-Students may view individual student account information on-line at my.pacifica.edu Self-Service.
+Students may view individual student account information online at My.Pacifica.edu Self-Service.